-Competing Interests: The authors have declared that no competing interests exist.
+Competing Interests: The authors have declared that no

 BACKGROUND: Obesity has become a global health threat.
 Saudi Arabia ranks among the countries with high obesity and overweight rates.
 This study aims to explore experiences of Saudi people with overweight or obesity with a particular focus on the perceived barriers and motivators to weight loss.